Search

 Mark Chesnut

-Tocumen International Airport is the bustling home base for Copa Airlines, which calls the airport its “Hub of the Americas”.
-Tocuman fields flights to and from South, Central and North America, as well as Europe.
-It’s served by multiple international airlines as well.
+Panama City’s Tocumen International Airport is the bustling home base for Copa Airlines, which calls it the “Hub of the Americas.”
+The airport connects to major cities across Latin America, Europe and the United States, and it’s served by multiple international carriers including Air France, Iberia, and United Airlines.

-The airport has two interconnected buildings: Terminal 1, which is the original terminal, and Terminal 2, the newer and more spacious facility.
+The airport has two terminals: Terminal 1, the original, and Terminal 2, the newer and more spacious facility.
+A covered pedestrian connection between them is being constructed to improve access.
 I’ve found Tocumen to be a pleasant airport for the most part (especially in Terminal 2), even if walking times may sometimes be long.

 Arriving at Tocumen International Airport

-If you’re connecting to another flight, simply proceed to your next gate after deplaning.
+If you’re connecting to another flight, simply proceed to your next gate after you deplane.
 If Panama is your final destination, follow the signs to the immigration and customs areas, which are located downstairs in both terminals.
 I generally haven’t had to wait long for processing.

 Currency exchange